lun0522/lighter/README.md

 # 1. Common modules (lighter/common/)

-These modules are shared by OpenGL and Vulkan wrappers.
+These modules are shared by OpenGL and Vulkan backend.
 Most of the code is independent of graphics APIs.
-For those exceptions, we have added preprocessors to make sure if we are not compiling for a certain API, we won't need to link to anything related to it.
+For those exceptions, we have added preprocessors, `USE_OPENGL` and `USE_VULKAN`, to make sure if we are not compiling for a certain API, we won't need to link to anything related to it.

 ## 1.1 Camera (camera)